c4tz/xfce-wallpaper-transition/README.md

 ## Current TODO

 * Make it use only picture files, not random ones
+* Also use different workspaces, not just screens
 * Check if file paths really exist
 * General exception handling